Aditya-Chabba/Data-Analysis/README.md

 # Data Cleaning and Analysis
-Data Cleaning and Explanatory Data Analysis in SQL using Mysql Community Server.
-Working on dataset of layoffs from the link provided.
+Data Cleaning and Explanatory Data Analysis of provided data in SQL using Mysql Community Server.

 #